History of the single-lens reflex camera: Pentax – the Spotmatic

 Pentax was the first manufacturer to show a prototype camera with a behind-the-lens spot metering CdS meter system in 1961, the Pentax Spotmatic.
 Production Spotmatics, however, didn't appear until mid-to-late 1964, and these models were featured with an averaging meter system.

 Topcon – the RE Super

 Tokyo kogaku Optical's Topcon RE Super (Beseler Topcon Super D in the US), however, preceded Pentax into production in 1963.
-Topcon cameras used behind-the-lens in body, open aperature CdS (Cadmium Sulfide Cells) light meters which were integrated into a etched line total area of the silvered area of the mirror.
+Topcon cameras used behind-the-lens in body, open aperature CdS (Cadmium Sulfide Cells) light meters which were integrated into an etched line total area of the silvered area of the mirror.
 Lines were calculated to balance sky and foreground exposure values by their spaces and patterns.
 The system was chain connected to the ASA dial, shutter speed and f:stops.
 The system was patented by Toshiba/Topcon.
 For 1963 this was a giant leap forward.